Pleurodema thaul

 Pleurodema thaul, the Chilean four-eyed frog is a species of frog in the family Leptodactylidae.

 It is found in Argentina and Chile.

-Its natural habitats are subantarctic forests, temperate forests, temperate shrubland, temperate grassland, rivers, intermittent rivers, swamps, freshwater lakes, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, pastureland, plantations, rural gardens, urban areas, water storage areas, ponds, open excavations, sewage treatment areas, irrigated land, seasonally flooded agricultural land, and introduced vegetation.

-It is threatened by habitat loss.
+Description

+Individuals vary in size between 3 and 5 cm in snout-vent length.
+The female frogs are larger than the males.
+The skin of the dorsum can be yellow, green, or dark green in color.
+The frogs have symmetrical brown spots.
+The belly is white in color.

+Diet

-Individuals vary in size between 3 and 5 cm.
-They feed on insects and spiders.
+They feed on arthropods such as flies and spiders.

+Habitat

+In Chile they are found from the Antofagasta region to the Aysén Region, while in Argentina they live in areas close to the Andes in the provinces of Neuquén, Rio Negro, and Chubut.

+Reproduction

 Reproduction occurs almost throughout the year.
-In Chile they are found from the Antofagasta region to the Aysén Region, while in Argentina they live in areas close to the Andes in the provinces of Neuquén, Rio Negro, and Chubut.
+This frog can reproduce in almost any body of water.
+The tadpoles are gray with dark spots.

+Danger

+The IUCN classifies this frog as least concern of extinction.
+In some parts of the range, some of the frogs may be in some danger from fire, water pollution from farms and other industry, land conversion, and drought.